Accelerated Status Program

 - Must have completed one quarter of 199 Individual Research within Engineering OR one Engineering graduate course numbered 200-289.

 How to Petition

-Students are required to submit an Accelerated Status Petition Form, as well as the Faculty Advisor Recommendation Form and Letter (in a signed, sealed envelope) to the Graduate Student Affairs Office (5400 Engineering Hall).
+Students are required to submit an Accelerated Status Petition Form, as well as the Faculty Advisor Recommendation Form and Letter (in a signed, sealed envelope) to the Graduate Student Affairs Office (204 Rockwell Engineering Center).
 Students may join the Accelerated Status Program at any time in 3rd year or later.
 It is recommended to join as early as possible to take advantage of the opportunities provided.
 Students are strongly encouraged to petition no later than December 1st of their last undergraduate year.

 What are the advantages of this status?